 Truck driving is an essential need to our economy.
-Goods need to be transported all over the country and the most popular way to accomplish this is with making the deliveries from driving Mack trucks, large transport trucks, and other commercial transportation trucks.
-Here at Platinum Drivers we make it easy for employers and businesses to have a knowledgeable and licensed team of commercial truck drivers to get the task accomplished.
+Goods need to be transported all over the country and the most popular way to accomplish this is with making the deliveries from driving Mack trucks, large transport trucks, and other commercial transport trucks.
+Here at Platinum Drivers, we make it easy for employers and businesses to have a knowledgeable and licensed team of commercial truck drivers to get the task accomplished.
 We specialize in screening truck drivers that will be a perfect fit for your needs.

-We are in search of class A and B commercial truck drivers in Georgia, Louisiana, Oklahoma and Texas who are ready to get to work being a professional and reliable commercial truck driver.
+We are in search of Class A and B commercial truck drivers in Georgia, Louisiana, Oklahoma and Texas who are ready to get to work is a professional and reliable commercial truck driver.
 We currently have many open positions to fill and if you feel like you’re a good candidate, please give us a call today.
 We’d like to set up a consultation with you to further discuss how our needs can be met with your class A or B commercial truck driving experience.
 If qualified, we guarantee placement within a top rated business that’s looking for your services.

-If you’re located in Georgia, Louisiana, Oklahoma and Texas and hold a class A or B commercial truck driving license and are in need of work, call Platinum Drivers today.
+If you’re located in Georgia, Louisiana, Oklahoma, and Texas and hold a class A or B commercial truck driving license and are in need of work, call Platinum Drivers today.
 We’ll match your experience with one of our clients whose looking for a professional commercial truck driver.
 We guarantee that you’ll always be busy and fulfilled with the work you’ll enjoy.
 There’s nothing better than getting up every day and going to work, knowing you will truly enjoy what you are doing.
 This is what we’re all about with Platinum Drivers.

 U.S. DOT Proposes Rule to Ban Hand-Held Cell Phone Use for Commercial Truck and Bus Drivers